prakashsurya/prakashsurya.github.io/content/post/2017-10-24-zil-performance-how-i-doubled-sync-write-speed.md

 # Contract between ZIL and ZPL.

- - Parameters to `zil_commit`: ZIL pointer, object number

-    - These uniquely identify an object whose data is to be committed

- - When `zil_commit` returns:

-    - Operations _relevant_ to the object specified, will be _persistent_ on disk

-    - relevant &ndash; all operations that would modify that object
+- _relevant &ndash; all operations that would modify that object_

    - "sync" and "async"...

    - e.g. "async" writes written along with "sync" writes

-    - persistent &ndash; Log block(s) written (completed) &rarr; disk flushed
+- _persistent &ndash; Log block(s) written (completed) &rarr; disk flushed_

    - All "prior/dependent" log blocks written and completed

    - We can't issue the flush before the write completes...

       - or else, disk flush may not contain log block's contents.

          - concurrent write + flush can be reordered

       - if flush doesn't contain log block(s), flush was meaningless

- - Interface of `zil_commit` doesn't specify _which_ operation(s) to commit
+- _Interface of `zil_commit` doesn't specify _which_ operation(s) to commit_

    - `zil_commit` doesn't know which operation(s) the caller cares about...

       - thus, it must write all operations for the object

       - e.g. multiple threads writing to same object, but different offsets...

       - all offsets must be written before `zil_commit` returns

 ---